Plantar warts

 • Use salicylic acid or duct tape as your doctor directs.
 You put the medicine or the tape on a wart for a while and then file down the dead skin on the wart.
 You use the salicylic acid treatment for 2 to 3 months or the tape for 1 to 2 months.

 • If your doctor prescribes medicine to put on warts, use it exactly as prescribed.
-Call your doctor if you think your child is having a problem with a medicine.
+Call your doctor if you think you are having a problem with your medicine.

-• Give your child comfortable shoes and socks to wear.
-Avoid shoes that put a lot of pressure on the foot.
+• Wear comfortable shoes and socks.
+Avoid high heels or shoes that put a lot of pressure on your foot.

-• Give your child an over-the-counter medicine, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) if your child has pain.
+• Take an over-the-counter medicine, such as acetaminophen (Tylenol), ibuprofen (Advil, Motrin), or naproxen (Aleve) if you have pain.
 Read and follow all instructions on the label.
-Do not give aspirin to anyone younger than 20.
-It has been linked to Reye syndrome, a serious illness.

 Call your doctor now or seek immediate medical care if: